Tyumen region overview

-Tyumenskaya oblast is the first in Russia in the amount of industrial product.
-The main industry is fuel, it produces 86% of all the industrial output of the oblast.
-Considerable part of oil (64%) and gas (91%) in Russian Federation is extracted in Tyumenskaya oblast.
-The largest oil-processing plant of the country is located in Tobolsk city.
+Tyumen province is the first in Russia in the amount of industrial product.
+The main industry is fuel, it produces 86% of all the industrial output of the region.
+Considerable part of oil and natural gas in the Russian Federation is extracted here.
+The largest oil-processing plant of the country is located in Tobolsk.

 Timber cutting and wood processing industries are also developed.
 Most part of timber is yet taken unprocessed.
-Thus, oil and gas deposits of Tyumen oblast favored developing not only powerful oil and gas industries but they also influence development of other industries.
+Thus, oil and natural gas deposits of Tyumen region favored developing not only powerful oil and gas industries but they also influence development of other industries.

 Tyumen region has severe climatic conditions.
 Arable fields are only 3% of the territory.
 More favorable conditions in the south enable crops, vegetables and forage growing; favorable conditions for cattle-breeding are provided by large territories of pastures.

 About 80% of agricultural product of the region is produced there.
 Traditional indigenous peoples’ handicrafts are developed - reindeer breeding and fishing.